Editorial Style Guide

 L

-Library: Use San Diego State University Library on first reference.
-It consists of two buildings: the Malcolm A. Love Library, completed in 1970, and the Love Library Addition, the underground extension completed in 1997 and featuring a glass dome.
-"SDSU Library" or "University Library" are acceptable on second reference to the combined library facility.
-Only use "Love Library" in specific reference to the original structure, not the combined library facility.
-"Library Addition" may be used without "Love" when Love Library has already been referenced.
+Library: The San Diego State University Library consists of two buildings: the Malcolm A. Love Library, completed in 1970, and the Love Library Addition, the underground extension completed in 1997 and featuring a glass dome.
+SDSU Library or University Library are acceptable on second reference to the combined library facility.
+Use Love Library only in specific reference to the original structure, not the combined library facility.

 Logos: Consult Logos on Brand Central for information on the proper use of SDSU logos.
+The use of the Presidential Seal is reserved only for the Office of the President and for presidential programs, events and initiatives and should not be used for general purposes.

 M